-When you move data between on-premises and the cloud, the activity uses a self-hosted integration runtime to transfer the data from an on-premises data source to the cloud and vice versa.
+When you move data between on-premises and the cloud, the activity uses a self-hosted integration runtime to transfer the data between an on-premises data source and the cloud.

-Here is a high-level data flow for the summary of steps for copying with a self-hosted IR:
+Here is a high-level summary of the data-flow steps for copying with a self-hosted IR:

-- The data developer creates a self-hosted integration runtime within an Azure data factory by using a PowerShell cmdlet.
-Currently, the Azure portal does not support this feature.
+- A data developer creates a self-hosted integration runtime within an Azure data factory by using a PowerShell cmdlet.
+Currently, the Azure portal doesn't support this feature.

-- The data developer creates a linked service for an on-premises data store by specifying the self-hosted integration runtime instance that it should use to connect to data stores.
+- The data developer creates a linked service for an on-premises data store.
+The developer does so by specifying the self-hosted integration runtime instance that the service should use to connect to data stores.

 - The self-hosted integration runtime node encrypts the credentials by using Windows Data Protection Application Programming Interface (DPAPI) and saves the credentials locally.
 If multiple nodes are set for high availability, the credentials are further synchronized across other nodes.
 Each node encrypts the credentials by using DPAPI and stores them locally.
 Credential synchronization is transparent to the data developer and is handled by the self-hosted IR.

-- The Data Factory service communicates with the self-hosted integration runtime for scheduling and management of jobs via a control channel that uses a shared Azure Service Bus Relay.
-When an activity job needs to be run, Data Factory queues the request along with any credential information (in case credentials are not already stored on the self-hosted integration runtime).
-The self-hosted integration runtime kicks off the job after polling the queue.
+- Azure Data Factory communicates with the self-hosted integration runtime to schedule and manage jobs.
+Communication is via a control channel that uses a shared Azure Service Bus Relay connection.
+When an activity job needs to be run, Data Factory queues the request along with any credential information.
+It does so in case credentials aren't already stored on the self-hosted integration runtime.
+The self-hosted integration runtime starts the job after it polls the queue.

-- The self-hosted integration runtime copies data from an on-premises store to a cloud storage, or vice versa depending on how the copy activity is configured in the data pipeline.
-For this step, the self-hosted integration runtime directly communicates with cloud-based storage services such as Azure Blob storage over a secure (HTTPS) channel.
+- The self-hosted integration runtime copies data between an on-premises store and cloud storage.
+The direction of the copy depends on how the copy activity is configured in the data pipeline.
+For this step, the self-hosted integration runtime directly communicates with cloud-based storage services like Azure Blob storage over a secure HTTPS channel.

 Considerations for using a self-hosted IR